 Natural substances can also have medicinal effects.
 A small clinical trial showed a statistically significant improvement in atopic dermatitis (eczema) lesions after application of Manuka honey applied overnight after 1 week without any adverse effects.

-The body produces its own antioxidant substances, such as superoxide dismutase, catalase, glutathione, alpha lipoic acid, vitamin E, vitamin C. Look for topical creams, oils and lotions that contain these powerful youth-boosting molecules.
+The body produces its own antioxidant substances, such as superoxide dismutase, catalase, glutathione, alpha lipoic acid, vitamin E, and vitamin C. Look for topical creams, oils, and lotions that contain these powerful youth-boosting molecules.

-These include cigarette smoking, alcohol and excess caffeine.
+What else should you avoid?
+The classics: cigarette smoking, alcohol, and excess caffeine.
 Cigarettes promote inflammation and oxidative stress, both of which wreak havoc on our skin and throughout the body.
-Alcohol prevents optimal detoxification by the liver and, along with excess caffeine, cause loss of water and a dehydrated state, which will exacerbate wrinkles.
+Alcohol prevents optimal detoxification by the liver and, along with excess caffeine, can cause loss of water and a dehydrated state, which will exacerbate wrinkles.

-The Environmental Working Group’s website (ewg.org) also provides helpful information as a resource to determine if cosmetics or other personal products are safe.
+The Environmental Working Group is a great resource for determining if cosmetics or other personal products are safe.

-A self-massage does wonders for your complexion and this practice has been around for centuries.
-This simple practice increases blood flow and the boost in circulation is what gets you glowing.
-Other benefits include muscle relief and an increase in collagen production as well.
+A self-massage does wonders for your complexion.
+This simple practice increases bloodflow, and the boost in circulation is what gets you glowing.
+Other benefits include muscle relief and an increase in collagen production.

-To add more collagen to your diet, you can consume more bone broth or a grass-fed and pasture-raised collagen protein powder .
+To add more collagen to your diet, eat bone broth or a grass-fed and pasture-raised collagen protein powder .
 Adding foods naturally high in collagen to your diet such as beets, fish, kale, spinach, and sweet potatoes can help as well.

-Our hormones have tremendous effects on skin health.
+Our hormones have tremendous impacts on skin health.
 Factors influencing hormones include mindfulness, gratitude, quality sleep , nutrition and exercise.
 Each of these can have positive effects on skin and overall health.
 However, emotional stress, alcohol, smoking, excessive sunlight and inadequate or poor quality sleep can all contribute to hormone and skin problems.

 If you suspect a hormonal imbalance, it’s best to work with a functional doctor to help you treat the underlying cause(s), create balance, and help you improve your symptoms.